hkim60/profile-hyde/about.md

 As a college student, I like learning languages, traveling different countries and love watching movies.

 ## Portfolio

-Learn more about my previous work?
+Know more about my previous work?

 * [2015 SJMC Multimedia Site](https://multimedia.jmc.uiowa.edu/hkim60/)

 Thanks for reading!